-Central Carolina Community College offers Associate in Arts, Associate of Engineering, and Associate in Science degree programs that transfer to four-year colleges and universities, two-year programs that lead to an Associate in Applied Science degree, and one-year programs that lead to a diploma and/or a certificate.
+Central Carolina Community College offers Associate in Arts, Associate in Engineering, Associate in Science, Associate in Arts in Teacher Preparation, and Associate in Science in Teacher Preparation degree programs that transfer to four-year colleges and universities, two-year programs that lead to an Associate in Applied Science degree, and programs that can be completed in one year or less and lead to a diploma and/or a certificate.
 Articulation agreements with four-year colleges and universities enable graduates to move seamlessly into additional education, if that is their goal.